rakuten-ws/rws-ruby-sdk/README.md

 ### Configuration

-`RakutenWebService.configuration` allows you to specify your application's key called application\_id and your affiliate id(optional).
+At first, you have to specify your application's key.
+And you can tell the client your afiiliate id with `RakutenWebService.configuration`.

 ```ruby
   RakutenWebService.configuration do |c|